dqops/dqo/docs/checks/column/numeric/negative-values.md

 # negative values data quality checks

-A column-level check that ensures that there are no more than a set number of negative values in a monitored column.
+This check finds and counts negative values in a numeric column.
+It raises a data quality issue when the count of negative values is above the maximum accepted count.

 ___